tkoyama010/awesome-vtk/.github/PULL_REQUEST_TEMPLATE.md

-## What is this Python Dataviz tool?
+## What is this VTK tool?

 Describe features.

-## What's the difference between this Python Dataviz tool and similar ones?
+## What's the difference between this VTK tool and similar ones?

 Enumerate comparisons.